Video Games are the Future of Education

 This was the core insight behind all of his companies.
 People already want to be creative, they want to make music, they want to make video games, they want to write (clearly!), they want to publish things online, but the barriers to entry for most of these things is currently too high.

 "We often think of the internet enables you to do new things," Williams said.
-"But people just want to do the same things they’ve always done."
+"But people just want to do the same things they’ve always done."“Making things easier to create” is a mega-trend of the internet era:

 (...)